 As a young girl, Frankie moved with her parents to Iowa, settling near Stanwood, Cedar County.
 Later, they migrated to Caldwell County in Missouri.
 Finally, in 1879, when Frankie was age 16, the Minards moved again to Richland, Monmouth Township, south of Topeka, Shawnee County, KS

-The Dumarses had three children -- Matie Gleason, Kenneth William Dumars Sr. and Rhey M. Dumars.
+The Dumarses produced a family of three children -- Matie Gleason, Kenneth William Dumars Sr. and Minnie "Rhey" Dumars.

 When the federal census was taken in 1880, the family lived in Topeka, where Leroy was employed as a plasterer.